hozuki/LumineInCradle/README.md

 A collection of simple mods for [Alice in Cradle](https://fantia.jp/fanclubs/24531).

-The mods uses [BepInEx](https://github.com/BepInEx/BepInEx) 5 as mod framework.
+The mods use [BepInEx](https://github.com/BepInEx/BepInEx) 5 as mod framework.

 To use the mods: